-The municipality is planning to have its Integrated Transport Plan (ITP) in the 2024/2025 financial year as per the requirement of the National Land Transport Transition Act (Act No.26 of 2006).
+The municipality is planning to have its Integrated Transport Plan (ITP) in the 2026/2027 financial year as to comply National Land Transport Transition Act (Act No.26 of 2006).
+Currently the municipality have engaged KZNDOT to assist in this regard since the municipality is facing some financial constrains.